pablodecm/paper-inferno/paper/paper.md

 # Acknowledgments {.unnumbered}

-Pablo de Castro would like to thank Daniel Whiteson, Peter Sadowski and the other attendants of the ML for HEP meeting at UCI for the initial feedback and support of the idea presented in this paper, as well as Edward Goul for his interest when the project was in early stages.
+Pablo de Castro would like to thank Daniel Whiteson, Peter Sadowski and the other members of the ML for HEP group at UCI for the initial feedback and support of the idea presented in this paper, as well as Edward Goul for his interest when the project was in early stages.
 The authors would also like to acknowledge Gilles Louppe and Joeri Hermans for some useful discussions